Monday, 22 April 2024

 Lohan plays Maddie, literary editor to star writer Paul Kennedy (Vlahos).
 Her unspoken crush for Paul festers in the lead-up to Paul's wedding back in Ireland, sparking Maddie to make a wish to a mischievous St Brigid (Bradfield).
 The wish sees Maddie become the bride-to-be, but a handsome photographer (Speleers) puts a kink in her Irish wish.

 This is as poorly directed and sloppily written as you would expect.
 The magical twist of the wish is set-up in a rushed and haphazard manner, despite the film having ample opportunity to establish it earlier.
 Characters don't talk or act like real people.
-There is an entire subplot involving Maddie's mum (Seymour) that is presumably included only to beef up the run time because it adds zero to the film -leaving Seymour on the cutting room floor could have been saved her the embarrassment of being in this.
+There is an entire subplot involving Maddie's mum (Seymour) that is presumably included only to beef up the run time because it adds zero to the film - leaving Seymour on the cutting room floor would have saved her the embarrassment of being in this dud.
 It would have been the humane thing to do.

 The film even looks off in places, and doesn't do Ireland justice.
 Too much of the story is stuck in a mansion set and some sections feel like we've stumbled into Disney's version of Ireland.
 For a film called Irish Wish, it doesn't capitalise on the promise of its title.
 There's one moment where a character is driving his convertible and makes a comment about the scenery to another character and the film doesn't cut to a shot of the scenery.
 In Ireland.
 Is this a travelogue rom-com or not?